Sangita Jindal

-Sangita Jindal (born 30 August 1962) is an Indian businesswoman and the chairperson of the JSW Foundation, which oversees social development projects within the JSW Group.
+Sangita Jindal (born 30 August 1962) is an Indian businesswoman, art curator and the chairperson of the JSW Foundation, the corporate social responsibility arm of the JSW Group.

-She also leads Jindal Arts Centre and serves as the President of Art India magazine, a publication that focuses on contemporary art practices and critical theory in India.
-The magazine promotes interdisciplinary arts activity across the country.
-Under her leadership, the JSW Foundation has received the Golden Peacock Award for CSR in 2009 and 2019.

 Early and education

 Jindal was born on 30 August 1962 in Calcutta (present-day Kolkata), West Bengal, India, to industrialist Kailash Kumar Kanoria and his wife Urmila Kanoria.
 She grew up in a business-oriented family and has one sibling, a brother named Saket Kanoria.
 For her higher education, she attended St. Xavier's College in Ahmedabad, where she completed her undergraduate studies.